MelbourneDeveloper/flutter_location_wakeup/README.md

 	<string>We need your location for...</string>
 ```

+### Sample Usage

-Check out the full working sample in the example folder.
-This is an example of a stateful widget to listen for location updates and display them in a `SnackBar`.
+For a comprehensive demonstration, refer to the example provided in the `example` directory.
+Below is a snippet showcasing a stateful widget that listens for location updates and presents them using a `SnackBar`:

 ```dart
 class _LocationDisplayState extends State<LocationDisplay> {